CONTENT WARNING

 Context

 Black men gained the right to vote when the Fifteenth Amendment to the United States Constitution was ratified in 1870.
-Later in the 19th century, white men in Virginia passed laws requiring literacy tests or payment of poll taxes that made it more difficult for Black men to vote.
+Later in the 19th century, white men in Virginia passed laws requiring the payment of poll taxes.
 A new state constitution in 1902 strengthened those restrictions and disfranchised more than 90 percent of Black men.
-So as not to violate the Fifteenth Amendment that prohibited discriminating against eligible voters "on account of race, color, or previous condition of servitude," the 1902 constitution's provisions made no reference to race and resulted in the disfranchisement of almost 50 percent of white male voters as well.
+So as not to violate the Fifteenth Amendment that prohibited discriminating against eligible voters "on account of race, color, or previous condition of servitude," the 1902 constitution's provisions made no reference to race.
+This poll tax, which accrued for three years if a citizen did not pay, resulted not only in the disfranchisement of Black men, but als almost 50 percent of white male voters as well.

-When women gained the right to vote after the Nineteenth Amendment was ratified in 1920, Black women in Virginia faced the same restrictions and far fewer Black women than white women were able to register to vote.
-In the 1950s, during the civil rights movement, Black Virginians held numerous voter registration drives around the state and some filed lawsuits against local registrars to challenge the constitutionality of poll taxes.
-It was not until 1966 that the United States Supreme Court ruled that the use of poll taxes in any election was unconstitutional.
+When women gained the right to vote after the Nineteenth Amendment was ratified in 1920, Black women in Virginia faced the same restrictions, and far fewer Black women than white women were able to register to vote.
+During World War II and in the 1950s, Black Virginians held numerous voter registration drives around the state and encouraged citizens in their communities to pay their poll taxes.
+Some filed lawsuits against local registrars to challenge the constitutionality of poll taxes.
+It was not until 1966 that the United States Supreme Court ruled that the use of poll taxes in any election was unconstitutional in a case brought against the state by several Virginia citizens.

 This photograph was taken during the 1950s at a time when voting rights were not guaranteed and African Americans were challenging segregation in schools, transportation, and other areas of public life.
 The sign on the blackboard was probably posted for a lesson on citizenship and the importance of voting in elections.

-Citation: African American teenagers and teacher in a classroom; A sign reading "Citizenship through voting" is on the blackboard, Portsmouth Public Library (Portsmouth, Va.).
-Esther Murdaugh Wilson Memorial Room.
+Citation: African American teenagers and teacher in a classroom; A sign reading "Citizenship through voting" is on the blackboard, Lee F. Rodgers photograph collection, Portsmouth Public Library Photograph Collection, online in the Library of Virginia Digital Collections Discovery.

 Standards